HC-7366

 ----------

-HC-7366 is under investigation in a Phase 1b trial as monotherapy and in combination with a HIF-2α inhibitor for the treatment of clear cell renal cell carcinoma.
+HC-7366 is under investigation in a Phase 1b trial as monotherapy and in combination with a HIF-2α inhibitor for the treatment of clear cell renal cell carcinoma (ccRCC).
 HC-7366 is also under investigation in a Phase 1b study as monotherapy and in combination with venetoclax and azacitidine for the treatment of acute myeloid leukemia (AML).

 GCN2 and the Integrated Stress Response